CanonicalLtd/maas-docs/en/manage-cli-tags.md

-Title: CLI Tag Management
+Title: CLI tag management
 TODO:  Decide whether explicit examples are needed everywhere
        Foldouts cannot be used due to bug: https://git.io/vwbCz

-# CLI Tag Management
+# CLI tag management

 This is a list of tag management tasks to perform with the MAAS CLI.
 See [MAAS CLI][manage-cli] on how to get started and [Tags][tags] for an